gdsfactory/gdsfactory/README.md

 IPKISS is quite slow when working with large layouts, so in 2019 I stopped using it.

-Then I tried all the commercial (Luceda, Cadence, Synopsis) and open source EDA tools (phidl, gdspy, picwriter, klayout-zero-pdk, nazca) looking for a fast and easy to use workflow.
+Then I tried all the commercial (Luceda, Cadence, Synopsys) and open source EDA tools (phidl, gdspy, picwriter, klayout-zero-pdk, nazca) looking for a fast and easy to use workflow.

 The metrics for the benchmark were: